BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 #### Data preparation

-* For each cell/library, check for presence of single-end FASTQ read file, or of the two FASTQ files for paired-end runs.
+* Check for presence of single-end FASTQ read file, or of the two FASTQ files for paired-end runs.
-* For each cell/library, estimation of read length, by using the mean of all reads of FASTQ file determined by `FASTP`, in order to check which K-mer length should be applied.
+* Estimation of read length, by using the mean of all reads of FASTQ file determined by `FASTP`, in order to check which K-mer length should be applied.
-* If the reads are too short, less 31 bp, for Kallisto indexing with default k-mer length, the k-mer length is set to 15 nucleotides.
+* If the reads are less than 31 bp they are too short for Kallisto indexing with default k-mer length, and the k-mer length is set to 15 nucleotides.
-* A FASTP file is generated for each FASTQ file, this means each individual cell, to check for potential problems.
-* FASTP file also provide stats information about possible trimmed sample.
+* A FASTP file is generated for each FASTQ file to check for potential problems; it also provide stats information about possible trimmed samples.

 #### Pseudo-alignment